Free Word Games -

 Give the first person something out of the box.
 Whatever they get is their favorite thing.
 They must tell and demonstrate how their item is used and explain why they like it so much.

-Encourage lateral thinking.
+Encourage lateral thinking

 Or maybe it is not a scarf at all but a long length of invisible encoded information that will save the world.
 It assumes the look of a scarf as a protection.

-Once they've finished,stand the next group up.
+Once they've finished, stand the next group up.
 Choose a different prop and begin again.

-Free Word Games: Story Circles
+8. Story Circles

 Divide your group into sets of 5-8 members.
-The goal is keep the story moving along quickly.
+The goal is keep the story moving along reasonably quickly.

-Easy Starters
+Easy starters

 A word at a time